Ever wondered how forex brokers make money? In this blog, we are going to share 12 WAYS HOW FOREX BROKERS MAKE MONEY.

 Let’s understand it this way; a trader buys 1 lot of EUR/USD pair and opens a long position, this is one transaction.
 When this open position is closed by selling 1 lot, it’s the second transaction.

-The brokerage or commission is charged on both the transaction.
+The brokerage or commission is charged on both transactions.
 As a forex brokerage, you can show per transaction brokerage charges or a round-trip brokerage.

 And, some forex brokers decide to offer commission-free or brokerage-free trading to forex traders.